 You should still have access to them on your device, but it may not be for the full borrowing period if the dates fall after June 9.

 If you are interested in a title you can’t find in OverDrive, please put in a Suggest a Title request.
 However, it may no longer be available for us to purchase.

 |What you need||OverDrive or the Libby app|

 |Holds||15 titles at a time|

-|Hold period||48 hours upon notification|
+|Hold period||72 hours upon notification|

 |Hold notifications||Opt-in by email or messages in app|

-|Renewals||Yes, items can be renewed starting three days before the expiry date if there are no holds on the item.
-Note: Items can only be renewed through the CloudLibrary mobile app or the CloudLibrary website, not through Windows/Mac apps or the library catalogue.|
+|Renewals||Items can be renewed starting three days before the expiry date if there are no holds on the item.
+Note: items cannot be renewed library catalogue.|

 |Returns||Return early so you can borrow more books OR item will expire automatically at the end of the loan period (no fines)|

 Where other (third-party) organizations require personal information in order to provide services on behalf of the Library, the Library makes reasonable efforts to obtain commitments from such organizations that they treat the personal information in compliance with FIPPA and this policy.
 However, once information is in the hands of other organizations, it is beyond the Library’s control, and the Library cannot be accountable for the use, or further disclosure, of that information.